DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

-To model interactions between pathway--level gene features and drug substructures, we introduce a bidirectional differential cross--attention module.
+To model interactions between pathway-level gene features and drug substructures, we introduce a bidirectional differential cross-attention module.
 Unlike conventional drug response models that encode drugs and cell lines independently and fuse them only at the prediction stage, DiSPA refines each modality by explicitly conditioning it on the other during representation learning.
-This bidirectional design enables the model to capture context--dependent pathway–substructure associations more effectively.
+This bidirectional design enables the model to capture context-dependent pathway-substructure associations more effectively.

-The space of possible pathway–substructure interactions is large and inherently sparse, making standard attention mechanisms susceptible to noise and spurious correlations.
+The space of possible pathway-substructure interactions is large and inherently sparse, making vanilla attention mechanisms susceptible to noise and spurious correlations.
 To mitigate this issue, we adopt the differential attention mechanism \citep{ye2025differential}, which constructs two complementary attention components whose difference suppresses irrelevant signals and sharpens focus on informative interactions.

 Formally, given query $Q$, key $K$, and value $V$, the differential attention output is defined as:

 where